-Sometimes very unlikely subjects capture our imagination, things that would not be ordinarily appealing to photograph may become very interesting.
+Sometimes very unlikely subjects capture our imagination, things that would not be ordinarily appealing to photograph may become interesting.
 During a dinner at Cafe Nuovo in Providence, the first thing I noticed as we sat at the table was the pair of salt and pepper shakers.
 They were made of stainless steel with matching curves that made them fit together.
 I took some photographs of them at the table with my phone and later I asked the waiter if I could borrow a pair to photograph.
-He told us that they are very popular among their patrons, in fact the number of salt and pepper shakers diminished very rapidly for a while.
-Now, he said, they were under instruction to put them in the bread basket when they were clearing the table before taking the coffee and dessert orders.
-The food was very good, by the way!
+He told us that they were popular among their patrons.
+In fact, the number of salt and pepper shakers diminished very rapidly for a while.
+Now, he said, they were under instruction to put them in the breadbasket when they were clearing the table before taking the coffee and dessert orders.
+The food was excellent, by the way!

 A little later, the manager came and greeted me with my name and said hello in Turkish “Merhaba Cemal bey“.
-Clearly he spoke only a few words but I replied in kind and asked how he knew my name and that I was Turkish.
-He smiled and said “if you want to borrow a couple of my shakers I need to know who you are.”
+Clearly, he spoke only a few words in Turkish, but I replied in kind and asked how he knew my name and that I was Turkish.
+He smiled and said, “if you want to borrow a couple of my shakers, I need to know who you are.”
 It turned out that one of our former neighbors was now a waiter there and he had told Dimitri, the manager, who I was.
 We talked, in English, about a couple of common friends and he said I could take the pair home to photograph.
-I promised that I would return them in a few weeks and we shook hands and left.
+I promised that I would return them in a few weeks, and we shook hands and left.

-The shakers stood on the desk for about two weeks while I thought of various ways to photograph them.
-They had some highly polished, mirror-like surfaces and brushed and matte surfaces.
+The shakers stood on the desk for about two weeks while I thought of several ways to photograph them.
+They had highly polished, mirror-like surfaces and brushed and matte surfaces.
 The polished surfaces would reflect what was around them and the dull surfaces would mostly resist reflection.
-Yesterday I started taking photographs with the aid of a couple of colored manilla folders, with window light, with ambient light, ambient light and flash, … The surfaces were more scratchy than I thought but I was able to clean the scratches in Photoshop.
+Yesterday I started taking photographs with the aid of a couple of colored manilla folders, with window light, ambient light, ambient light, and flash, … The surfaces had more scratches than I thought, but I was able to clean them in Photoshop.

 I present to you a pair of salt and pepper shakers!
 Don’t overlook simple things to photograph.
 (They are made by American Metalcraft and are available from a restaurant supply store in case you are interested.)